Alpha is a measure of the difference between a portfolio's actual returns and its expected performance, given its level of risk as measured by beta.

 Gotham Free Cash Flow Yield and Gotham Return on Tangible Capital estimates are based on Gotham’s proprietary methodology.
 Gotham’s proprietary free cash flow yield and proprietary return on tangible capital metrics are used to compare companies in a consistently meaningful way.
 Gotham’s analyst team uses some discretion in calculating a company’s pre-tax cash flow, return on capital as well as enterprise value.
 This information is updated throughout the year to account for company performance.
 The metrics for any one company or portfolio can change daily to reflect either new information and/or changing stock price.
 The aggregate cash flow and return on capital metrics combine the metrics for the individual companies held by the fund or index.
 Gotham Free Cash Flow Yield and Gotham Return on Tangible Capital are position-weighted averages that take each company’s Gotham Free Cash Flow Yield or Gotham Return on Tangible Capital divided by its adjusted enterprise value.
 Gotham Free Cash Flow Yield and Gotham Return on Tangible Capital do not represent income received by the fund, nor income received by shareholders in the fund.

 An investor should consider the investment objectives, risks, charges, and expenses of the funds carefully before investing.
 The prospectus and summary prospectus contain this and other information about the funds.
 The prospectus and summary prospectus should be read carefully before investing.
 A prospectus for the Gotham Enhanced 500 ETF is available by clicking here.
 A prospectus for the Gotham 1000 Value ETF is available by clicking here.
+A prospectus for the Gotham Short Strategies ETF is available by clicking here.

 The S&P 500 Index is a commonly followed equity index and is generally considered a barometer of the U.S. equity market.
 The performance and volatility of the Fund will be different than that of the index.
 It is not possible to invest directly in the index.